|

 tropics.
 Combat veterans went even

-further, tying off the ends of their pants, wearing gloves, and keeping
+further, tying off the ends of their pants, wearing gloves, and

 their jumper hoods over their heads while at battle stations.

 Patients with extensive deep burns rarely had good outcomes.
 The combination of fluid loss from the burned tissues and infection of the large open wounds they produced was usually fatal.
 Modern techniques for treating burns were in their infancy in 1941 and made relatively little progress during the war.
-Like wounds, deep burns required debriding to remove dead tissue that was a source of infection.
+Like wounds, deep burns required debridement to remove dead tissue that was a source of infection.
 Unfortunately, this increased fluid loss through the burn and increased the risk of shock.
-The use of skin grafts as treatment for burns was not unknown, the first dermatomes for harvesting healthy skin having been introduced in the 1930s, but the present standard of care (thorough debriding followed by extensive skin grafting) was not widely accepted until the latter half of the 20th century.
+The use of skin grafts as treatment for burns was not unknown, the first dermatomes for harvesting healthy skin having been introduced in the 1930s, but the present standard of care (thorough debridement followed by extensive skin grafting) was not widely accepted until the latter half of the 20th century.

 Burns were treated with tannic acid solutions, a

 method introduced in 1925.
-The tannic acid reduced pain and patients
+The tannic acid reduced pain and

 treated with tannic acid had better outcomes.
-It was thought that the
+It was thought that

-tannic acid, by coagulating proteins in the burned flesh, prevented
+tannic acid, by coagulating proteins in the burned flesh,

-toxic compounds from entering the blood stream, and that the crust it
+toxic compounds from entering the blood stream, and that the crust

 formed over the burns helped prevent shock from fluid loss.
-It also had
+It

 mild antiseptic properties.
-Tannic acid treatment was abandoned late in
+Tannic acid treatment was abandoned

 the war out of concerns that the tannic acid could enter the

 bloodstream and produce serious liver damage.
-It was largely replaced
+It was largely

-by sulfa jellies, which did less damage to the burned tissues and were
+by sulfa jellies, which did less damage to the burned tissues and

 much more effective at fighting infection.
-Gentian violet was also used
+Gentian violet was also

 as an antiseptic on burns.